Connect. Learn. Create.

 Biomimicry Chicago’s “Deep Roots” Initiative seeks to catalyze a paradigm shift in the built environment in the Chicago region.
 Together with a diverse network of stakeholders, we aim to establish a science-based definition of sustainability for our region alongside an interactive tool of place-based nature-inspired solutions to empower the industry to measure impact, allocate resources and innovate to create a truly sustainable and resilient future.

-draw upon our deep cultural and ecological roots to (re)connect communities and their inhabitants with native ecologies and with each other
+draw upon our deep ecological and cultural roots to (re)connect communities and their inhabitants with native ecologies and each other to create a shared vision